tkem/uritools/docs/index.rst

    will override the corresponding `authority` subcomponent.

-   If `query` is a mapping object or a sequence of two-element tuples, it will be converted to a string of `name=value` pairs seperated by `&`.
+   If `query` is a mapping object or a sequence of two-element tuples, it will be converted to a string of `name=value` pairs separated by `&`.

    The returned value is of type :class:`str`.